mkoval/hax/README.md

       Cygwin (on Windows), MacOSX, and Linux.
     * A build environment.
         * For 'pic', this means installing
-          - >=mcc18-3.35 and the wrapper scripts
+          - \>=mcc18-3.35 and the wrapper scripts
 	    (http://github.com/jmesmon/mcc18-wrapper) or
 	  - sdcc.
+	  - a bootloader communicator ("programmer")
+	  	- rigel
+		- ifi-picloader
+		- roboctl
+		- ifi loader
-        * For 'cortex' you will need binutils, gcc, and newlib for the arm-none-eabi architecture (arm-elf may also work, but is untested)
+        * For 'cortex' you will need
+	  - compiled for arm-none-eabi (maybe possible to use arm-elf)
+	    - binutils,
+	    - gcc, and
+	    - newlib
+	  - "programmer" included in ./arch_cortex/jtag/stm32lodaer.py
+	    (no, it isn`t jtag)

 2. Look at the 'skel' directory and the (forthcoming) 'test' directory to get an idea of how the functions work, etc. Files containing code